-The exotic looks weren't just for show either, as the 8 Series has a super low drag co-efficient which is more effective than some of today's latest supercars.
-The stunning silhouette given by the 8 Series is complemented by the car having no conventional B-pillars, resulting in a clean streak of glass on either side, meaning the overall shape was even more alluring.
-Put the windows down and it gives the 8 Series a really unique look which is simply not seen in modern day equivalents.
-It also has pop-up headlights, and who doesn't love those; a must on any '80s or '90s sports or GT car.
+The exotic looks were not just for show either, as the car has a super low drag co-efficient which is more effective than some of today's latest supercars.
+The stunning silhouette is complemented by the car having no conventional B-pillars, resulting in a clean streak of glass on either side, meaning the overall shape is even more alluring.

-After driving an 8 Series, it's clear to see how these cars were built more for munching miles on the autobahn in complete comfort and style, rather than hustling down a tight and twisty B-road.
+It is clear to see how these cars were built more for munching miles on the autobahn in complete comfort and style, rather than hustling down a tight and twisty B-road.
 This is more than likely why the M8 version was never offered for sale (despite a prototype being made).
-The sheer solidness of the car is quite the experience, a trait of German build quality, particularly from an era that some say was over engineered.
+The sheer solidness of the car is quite the experience, a trait of German build quality, particularly from an era that many say was over engineered.

-Step inside and the cream leather has worn remarkably well for a car which is over twenty years old.
-This is complemented by luxury grey carpeting which ties the interior quality up perfectly.
-What's more, the car has only had 3 owners, comes with a comprehensive service file and will even come complete with a BMW approved used car warranty.
+Step inside and the cream leather had worn remarkably well for a car which was over twenty years old.
+This was complemented by luxury grey carpeting which tied the interior quality up perfectly.
+What is more, the car only had three owners, came with a comprehensive service file and even came complete with a BMW approved used car warranty.

 With such a unique car like the 8 Series, prices will almost certainly stay strong, keeping in line with sought after, classic BMW models.